Rick O'Connell

-Richard "Rick" O'Connell is a fictional character and the main protagonist of the second incarnation of The Mummy franchise.
+Richard "Rick" O'Connell is a fictional character and the main protagonist of the third incarnation of The Mummy franchise.
 He is portrayed by Brendan Fraser.
 Fraser reprised the role of O'Connell in The Mummy Returns released in 2001, and in The Mummy: Tomb of the Dragon Emperor from 2008.
+He is slated to reprise his role in a fourth film.

 Fraser's portrayal of O'Connell has been well-received, and the character has been compared to the likes of Indiana Jones.